American Indians, College, Dakota, Native Americans, Santee, Sioux Uprising, Story-Telling, Survey Texts, The Dakota Sioux Uprising

 The distortions here are a little more subtle; most of them being a function of basic story telling technique.
 Simply put, the question here is one of peopling the story-line.
 Where Anderson talks about multiple factions in and around the Santee community, each of these authors is telling a story about whites and natives.
 When they choose to break that down a little, we get references to ‘warriors’ and to Chief Little crow.
 Gone is the conflict within the tribe between pro-war and pro-peace factions, the entire existence of mixed bloods, arguments about who should and who should not be killed, and especially the active opposition of some villages to participation in the fighting.
 The decision to spare some whites while killing others is nowhere on the horizon here.
 And of course the notion that Little Crow simply led his people ‘on the warpath’ (reluctantly or otherwise) simplifies the nature of his leadership as well as the politics of the uprising itself.
 None of these sub-themes can be worked into the narrative (or even envisioned within it), because the characters are not even in the cast.
 There is simply no place for them.

 Of course one of the central ironies here is that having put an insufficient number of players on the stage, so to speak, each of the survey authors is then at pains to make understandable the actions of the fictional Santee tribe which has become responsible for these events.
-Unable to assign specific actions to specific agents in the story, these authors must then work to keep us from walking away with a great big anti-Santee bottom line here.
+Unable to assign specific actions to specific agents in the story, these authors must then work to keep us from walking away with a great big anti-Santee bottom line.
 But that bottom line is precisely a function of the narrative decisions they have already made.
 If we knew more about who was doing what and why, that impression would have no place to creep into the story, but we don’t.
-We don’t because there is no place for those details in the story.
-And the survey text ends up being less interesting and less accurate than the more focused story.
+In the end, I suspect that anti-Santee bottom line will be the take-away for so many students, no matter how many sympathetic comments an author works into the text.
+In the larger story of American growth, the Santee can’t help but appear as an obstacle to that growth.
+You can make them sympathetic, but the only way to make them something other than an antagonist is to change the larger story altogether.
+Nothing done within the space of a couple paragraphs is going to work.

 Enjoy your reading kids!